1,000+ Opportunities

 Unified Grant Application (UGA) Program Playlist Unified Grant Application (UGA) Program Tutorial Phase I - Pre-application How-to-video Phase II - Application How-to-video Phase III - Contracting & Compliance How-to-video If you have questions or need additional information, please contact your assigned Regional Grant Specialist, or contact me at UGA Feedback – Click Here Deputy Director of Finance and Grant Administration Integrated Mobility Division North Carolina Department of Transportation Grant Administration Manager Integrated Mobility Division North Carolina Department of Transportation Contact your assigned Regional Grant Specialist here: Regional Grant Administration Contacts

-Based on current listing details, eligibility includes: Local governments and transit agencies in North Carolina.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Local governments and transit agencies in North Carolina.
+Confirm the full requirements in the official notice before applying.

-The current target date is October 2, 2026.
-Build your timeline backwards from this date to cover registrations, approvals, attachments, and final submission checks.
+Applications for Unified Grant Application (UGA) are due October 2, 2026.
+Build your timeline backwards from this date to cover registrations, approvals, and final submission checks.